RivkaRSagi/OSTutorial4/README.md

     }

     class Questions["Game"] {
-        - string categories[][] //the list containing the valid question categories
+        - char categories[][] //the list containing the valid question categories
         - Question questions[] //array of question structs
         + void initialize_game() //initializes the array of questions for the game
         + void display_categories() //displays each of the remaining categories and questions that have not been answered